create3000/x_ite/docs/_posts/what's-new.md

 ---
 X_ITE follows the [npm version syntax](https://docs.npmjs.com/about-semantic-versioning).
 Keep this in mind when choosing a version number.

+## X_ITE v11.3 Series

+*Leipzig, 9th March 2025:*

+* Optimized Scene Graph Traversal: Improved performance and efficiency in processing scene graphs, resulting in faster rendering and reduced computation overhead.

 ## X_ITE v11.2 Series

-*Leipzig, 16th February 2024:* With this series there is now extended WebXR support.
+*Leipzig, 16th February 2025:* With this series there is now extended WebXR support.
 Use your VR glasses with X_ITE and get immersive.

 * Basic visualization of the controller (input ray and tracking point)
 * X3DPointingDeviceSensorNode support